High-Value Watch Packaging: 2026 Luxury Watch Shipping Guide

 8.

 Seal with reinforced polypropylene tape.
-Apply method H (1 central strip + 2 side strips).
+Use the H method (1 central strip + 2 side strips).

 9.